BootOOD: Self-Supervised Out-of-Distribution Detection via Synthetic Sample Exposure under Neural Collapse: Experiments

-\paragraph{Feature separation.} Dropping the feature separation term yields a smaller but consistent degradation (–0.7\% AUROC, higher FPR@95\%).
+\paragraph{Feature separation.} Dropping the feature separation term yields a smaller but consistent degradation.
 Thus, separation is not the main driver but still gives a useful extra margin, especially for near-OOD close to class boundaries.

-\paragraph{Effect of radius bins $K$.} We also vary the number of radius bins $K$ in the training-only radius head that supervises pseudo-OOD radii.
-As shown in Table~\ref{tab:abla_k}, $K=1$ (pure regression without meaningful radius classes) performs worst, while increasing $K$ initially improves near-OOD AUROC and FPR@95 by providing a richer discretization of the inner-shell targets.
-Performance peaks at $K=4$ and then slightly degrades for $K=6$, suggesting that too many bins introduce unnecessary quantization noise without clear benefits.
-We therefore adopt $K=4$ as our default.
+\paragraph{Effect of radius levels $K$.} We vary the number of radius \emph{levels} $K$ used by the training-only radius head, where each level corresponds to a distinct target radius (i.e., a concentric shell).
+As shown in Table~\ref{tab:abla_k}, $K=1$ (degenerating to pure regression without meaningful radius classification) performs worst.
+Increasing $K$ initially improves near-OOD AUROC and FPR@95 by providing a richer set of discrete radial targets.
+Performance peaks at $K=4$ and then slightly degrades for $K=6$, suggesting that excessive radial levels introduce unnecessary complexity without clear benefits.
+We therefore adopt $K=4$ as the default setting for CIFAR-100 in the following experiments.

+\paragraph{Ablation on CIFAR-100: joint vs.\ regression-only vs.\ classification-only.} Table~\ref{tab:cifar100_rel} compares the full joint model with its single-branch variants.
+The classification-only variant learns discrete radial bins but lacks an absolute scale for $\lVert z-\mu\rVert$, leading to drift within bins and degraded AUROC, FPR@95, and ID accuracy.
+The regression-only variant enforces an absolute radius but misses the discretized margin and multi-scale gradients from the bins, further hurting detection.
+Combining both terms yields the best trade-off: bin-level separation from classification and radius refinement from regression, resulting in the strongest OOD separability and the smallest drops in ID-ACC.

+\paragraph{Effect of $\lambda_{\text{ood\_max}}$ on CIFAR-100.} Table~\ref{tab:lambda_oodmax_rel} reports the effect of varying $\lambda_{\text{ood\_max}}$ relative to the default value $0.1$.
+A smaller coefficient ($0.05$) weakens the radial and directional supervision from the pseudo-OOD branch, yielding slightly worse AUROC, higher FPR@95, and a noticeable drop in ID accuracy.
+Increasing $\lambda_{\text{ood\_max}}$ ($0.2$ or $0.5$) makes the auxiliary loss overly dominant, over-contracting ID features and perturbing classifier directions, further degrading both AUROC and ID-ACC while increasing FPR@95.
+Overall, $\lambda_{\text{ood\_max}} = 0.1$ provides the best trade-off between enforcing OOD-specific supervision and preserving the geometry of ID decision regions.

-\paragraph{Summary.} All components matter: Phase-1 warm-up provides stability, radius self-supervision is the main driver of OOD separability, feature separation adds complementary gains, and a moderate number of radius bins ($K{=}4$) yields the best near-OOD performance.
+\paragraph{Summary.} Overall, all components play complementary roles.
+The Phase-I warm-up is crucial for reaching a stable Neural-Collapse regime before applying OOD-specific supervision.
+Radius self-supervision is the primary driver of OOD separability, and the joint formulation that combines radial classification with regression consistently outperforms either branch alone.
+Feature separation provides additional gains by reducing spurious class alignment.
+A moderate number of radius levels ($K{=}4$) yields the best near-OOD performance on CIFAR-100, while the supervision strength must be carefully balanced: $\lambda_{\text{ood\_max}}{=}0.1$ offers the best trade-off between enforcing OOD-aware geometry and preserving in-distribution decision structure.